Skip to content

 if scheduler_class is not None:

-scheduler = scheduler_class(optimizer)
+scheduler = scheduler_class(optimizer, **scheduler_kwargs)

 train_params["scheduler"] = scheduler